pnorbert/adiosvm/README.txt

    Note: To use a parallel version, we need mpi4py.

-   $ sudo apt-get install python-pip
+   $ sudo apt-get install python-pip python-tk
-   $ sudo -H pip install mpi4py
+   $ sudo -H pip install mpi4py matplotlib

    Alternatively, we can install from a source code too: